Mike Ashley (businessman): Career

 In 2000, Ashley gave the Office of Fair Trading evidence of business meetings held by sports retailers to fix the price of football shirts.
 At a meeting held at Allsports' chairman David Hughes' home in Cheshire, Dave Whelan reportedly told Ashley: "There's a club in the north, son, and you're not part of it."
 On 26 July 2017, Ashley won a legal dispute against investment banker Jeffrey Blue, who alleged that during a "night of heavy drinking" at the Horse and Groom pub in London, Ashley agreed to pay Blue £15 million if Sport Direct's shares doubled to £8.
 The High Court ruled (in Blue v Ashley) that no-one would have thought that what Ashley said was serious.
 In March 2020, Ashley and Sports Direct were criticised after an announcement that they would stay open despite increased government restrictions associated with the COVID-19 pandemic.
 A few days later, they announced that they would be closing until given the green light to reopen by the government.

 On 31 January 2010, an episode of BBC North East and Cumbria's Inside Out, titled "Mike Ashley Uncovered," journalist and host Chris Jackson travelled to Thailand to visit Lonsdale's factories.
 His experiences purchasing Newcastle United without knowing how much debt the club was in were also detailed.
 Neither Ashley nor his representatives showed interest in taking part in the film, declaring that the film was producing a majority of inaccuracies.
 They did, however, state that they would be reviewing the film closely.
 No further comments were made.
 In 2016, he was ordered by the Department for Business, Innovation and Skills to investigate working conditions at a Sports Direct warehouse in Shirebrook following allegations of misconduct.
 During the hearing, MPs compared Sports Direct to a "Victorian workhouse."
 In 2020, The Guardian reported that an undercover investigation revealed that working conditions had improved only incrementally.

 On 20 December 2024, Mike Ashley faced rejection from Boohoo shareholders in his bid for a board seat, with 64% voting against his appointment during a meeting in Manchester.
 Despite Frasers Group holding a 27 per cent stake as Boohoo's largest shareholder, the online retailer cited "irreconcilable conflicts of interest" in opposing the appointments.

+In February 2026, Mike Ashley was listed on the Sunday Times Tax list with an estimated £175.9 million.